 Douglas B. Kothe (Doug) has over three decades of experience in conducting and leading applied R&D in computational applications designed to simulate complex physical phenomena in the energy, defense, and manufacturing sectors.
 Doug is currently the Director of the Exascale Computing Project (ECP).
 Prior to that, he was Deputy Associate Laboratory Director of the Computing and Computational Sciences Directorate (CCSD) at Oak Ridge National Laboratory (ORNL).
 Other prior positions for Doug at ORNL, where he has been since 2006, include Director of the Consortium for Advanced Simulation of Light Water Reactors, DOE’s first Energy Innovation Hub (2010-2015), and Director of Science at the National Center for Computational Sciences (2006-2010).
 Before coming to ORNL, Doug spent 20 years at Los Alamos National Laboratory, where he held a number of technical and line and program management positions, with a common theme being the development and application of modeling and simulation technologies targeting multi-physics phenomena characterized in part by the presence of compressible or incompressible interfacial fluid flow.
 Doug also spent one year at Lawrence Livermore National Laboratory in the late 1980s as a physicist in defense sciences.
 Doug holds a Bachelor in Science in Chemical Engineering from the University of Missouri – Columbia (1983) and a Masters in Science (1986) and Doctor of Philosophy (1987) in Nuclear Engineering from Purdue University.

-The research of Prof. Wohlmuth examines the numerical simulation of partial differential equations.
+Barbara Wohlmuth's research examines the numerical simulation of partial differential equations.
 Special areas of interest here are discretization techniques, adaptivity, multi-scale solvers and the mathematical modeling of coupled multi-field problems.
 Interdisciplinary cooperation with engineering experts is an important part of her work.
 Prof. Wohlmuth studied mathematics at TUM and the University of Grenoble.
 She completed her doctorate in 1995 at TUM and her lecturer qualification in 2000 at the University of Augsburg.
 After that, she did research at the Courant Institute of Mathematical Sciences at New York University and the Université Pierre et Marie Curie, Paris.
 She also worked as a visiting professor in France and Hong Kong.
 In 2010, Prof. Wohlmuth accepted her current position at TUM.
 She is a member of the Executive Board of the Association of Applied Mathematics and Mechanics (GAMM) and Chair of the Advisory Board of the Weierstrass Institute for Applied Analysis and Stochastics.
 She is also a member of the Editorial Board of Computational Mechanics, Zeitschrift für Angewandte Mathematik und Mechanik, SIAM Journal on Scientific Computing and Numerische Mathematik.